 The Abilene campus is housed in a 35,000 sq. ft. building located adjacent to the Hendrick Medical Center.
-It offers two video conferencing classrooms outfitted with high speed data ports for each student, two flexible seating classrooms, a drug information center, six case study rooms, a teaching laboratory for compounding and dispensing drugs, a patient counseling practice room, a physical assessment laboratory, a student lounge and study areas and a 4,600 sq. ft. research laboratory.
+It offers two video conferencing classrooms outfitted with high speed data ports for each student, two flexible seating classrooms, a drug information center, six case study rooms, a teaching laboratory for compounding and dispensing drugs, a patient counseling practice room, a physical assessment laboratory, a student lounge and study areas, and a 4,600 sq. ft. research laboratory.
+The Abilene campus is comprised of the School of Pharmacy, School of Nursing, and School of Public Health.